Organizational Structure for Knowledge Exchange (KE)

 - Dr Tiffany Ying, Assistant Registrar of Knowledge Exchange Office

 The KE Working Group, comprising the Executive Group members and the following representatives from Faculties and non-Faculty-based units, is responsible for co-ordinating the implementation of strategic KE initiatives:

-- Dr Wilson W S Lu, Associate Dean (Research), Architecture
+- Professor Wilson W S Lu, Associate Dean (Research), Architecture

-- Professor John Carroll, Associate Dean (Outreach), Arts
+- Professor John Carroll, Associate Dean (Global), Arts

 - Professor Chen Lin, Associate Dean (Research and Knowledge Exchange), Business and Economics

 - Professor C H Chu, Associate Dean (External Relations), Dentistry

 - Dr Ida A C Mok, Associate Dean (Local Engagement), Education

 - Professor S C Wong, Associate Dean (Development and External Relations), Engineering

 - Professor Simon Young, Associate Dean (Research), Law